The Real Poop

 Librarians have been doing this stuff for as long as there have been libraries, and that's been more than a couple of millennia, maybe before recorded history.
 Ancient Alexandria, in Egypt, had a grand library.
 It's where many a gentle kiss happened between the stacks.
 Too bad it burned down in 46 B.C., incinerating the works of many ancient scribes.
 Boy howdy, that papyrus can burn.

-Benjamin Franklin came up with the lending library in the American colonies in the 18th century — it is, however, not known if he changed late fees for overdue books.
+Benjamin Franklin came up with the lending library in the American colonies in the 18th century—it is, however, not known if he charged late fees for overdue books.

 Libraries used to hum with conversations like: